Contact

 • A project-based and competency-based high school program for students who are more than one year off-track.

-Opportunity Academy is a school of choice, and students and families always have a say in whether or not they enroll at one of the three OA campuses.
-Our highly dedicated team of engagement specialists will ensure you understand all options on the table and work to help match students with the option that best suits their needs and goals.
+Opportunity Academy is a school of choice, and students and families always have a say in whether or not they enroll at one of the three OA programs.
+Our highly dedicated team of engagement specialists will ensure students understand all options and work to help match students with the option that best suits their needs and goals.

 We ask our prospective students:

-• Do you need an alternative to Holyoke High School?
+• Do you need an alternative to a traditional high school setting?

 • Did you drop out but want to resume your studies to receive a diploma or HiSet diploma?